Become a Geriatric Counselor – Education & Licensure

 Supervised Hour Requirements for Geriatric Counselors

-CACREP certifies schools require students to complete a minimum practicum of 100 clock hours of supervised counseling practicum experiences over a minimum ten-week academic term.
 Practicum students must complete at least 40 hours of direct service with actual clients.
-After successfully completing the practicum, students must complete a 600-hour supervised internship consisting of at least 240 hours of direct service.
-Although this is a minimum for CACREP requirements, some states may have their own individual supervised hour requirements for geriatric counselors, so students should be sure to check their state’s rules and regulations.
+After completing the practicum, students must complete a 600-hour supervised internship consisting of at least 240 hours of direct service.
+Although this is a minimum for CACREP requirements, some states may have supervised hour requirements for geriatric counselors, so students should check their state’s rules and regulations.

 The AMHCA has a Diplomate Specialist in Geriatric Counseling certification.
-Candidates for this specialist are required to have completed at least 90 hours of professional development in each specialist area.
+Candidates for this specialist must have completed at least 90 hours of professional development in each area.
 One completed post-master’s degree graduate semester credit hour is equal to 15 professional development hours.

 Licensure and Certification of Geriatric Counselors

-Each state will offer its own licensure procedure and requirements.
-In many states, the licensure and certification of geriatric counselors will be handled by a board of health.
-In most states, the Board only licenses those who hold either a bachelor’s of social work or a master’s of social work or counseling.
+Each state offers its own licensure procedure and requirements.
+In many states, the licensure and certification of geriatric counselors are handled by a board of health.
+In most states, the Board only licenses those who hold either a bachelor’s or master’s degree in social work or counseling.

 Many states also offer different levels of licensure.
 An associate license is often the first step in obtaining a clinical license.
-This is for a student who is newly graduated with their master’s degree or is a master’s-degree holder currently under supervision, or who is transferring their license from another state.
+This is for a student who has recently graduated with their master’s degree, is a master’ s-degree holder currently under supervision, or is transferring their license from another state.
 Students can qualify to become Licensed Clinical Counselors if they have a certain number of post-degree experience hours and have passed clinical exams.

 Those following the master’s degree path who study at a CACREP-accredited school are required to complete licensure requirements set forth by the state licensing board.
 Each state’s requirements are slightly different, so it is recommended that anyone seeking to enter this field check with the state where they live or wish to practice for specific information.